 Having a great career is a sales job.
-By that I mean that your career progression is entirely down to your ability to identify the right roles and successfully promote, market, sell yourself into those positions.
-Even though you might be focused on landing your next role, I recommend that you develop at least a 5-year career plan now.
-That will help you frame your next move (job #1) and the one after that (job #2) in a big picture story line.
+By that I mean that your career progression is entirely down to your ability to identify the right roles and successfully sell yourself into those positions.
+Even though you might be focused on landing your next role, consider developing a 5-year career plan now.
+That will help you frame your next move (job #1) and the one after that (job #2) within a long-term story line.
 In particular, if you’re looking to change career paths, you may need to spread that change out over the course of two moves rather than one.

 Stay in current industry